 Soothing a restless baby

 The greatest benefit of a yoga ball, however, in my opinion, is it’s magical way of soothing a restless baby and helping the baby fall asleep.

 If the baby is fussy because of gas, this is your go-to trick.

 Hold your baby upright leaning towards your shoulder, sit on the ball and bounce away (remember to steady the baby’s head!).
 Now we’ve tried this technique on a numerous amount of babies, both our own, and ones belonging to our friends and family, and so far, it has been a success every time.
 Oh and remember to have a burp cloth on your shoulder just in case..
 Quite often, you can actually feel the gas bubbles move around inside your baby once you start bouncing, and the gas exits from one or the other end, providing a lot of relief for the fussy little one.
 Alternatively you can cradle your baby in your arms, and just like previously, start bouncing.
 Usually, within a matter of minutes, the baby will be fast asleep!

 Yoga balls can be purchased in pretty much any sports store or larger store selling exercise equipment.
-You can also order one online here!
+They’re cheap, durable and extreme sanity saviors!

 I had my first baby in 2012, and was taught this trick by my own mother.
 When I sat down to share this tip, I did a bit of research.
 Turns out, the internet is on my side on this one.
 Want to read other mothers’ experience on soothing a baby with a yoga ball?
 Check out the post by Mama Instincts or watch the handy video at Wonder how to under parenting!